Browse the Guide:

 Suggested cures include cathartics and leeches.
 Ms89-008.

 MEDIEVAL MANUSCRIPT LEAVES, 14TH-16TH CENTURIES.
 0.1 cu. ft.
 Four manuscript leaves from the 14th-16th centuries.
 Text is written in Latin, with some marginalia.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1981-104.

 MENTAL HYGIENE IN THE CLASSROOM.
 MANUAL, 1970.
 0.1 cu. ft.
 Manual to help educate teachers on recognizing and preventing the development of mental health issues in their students; manual outlines sixteen symptoms of "personality difficulty" ranging from cruelty to daydreaming.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-054.